cali-li/Fun-With-Projects/README.md

 Given the words in the magazine and the words in the ransom note, print Yes if he can replicate his ransom note exactly using whole words from the magazine; otherwise, print No.

 For example, the note is "Attack at dawn".
 The magazine contains only "attack at dawn".
 The magazine has all the right words, but there's a case mismatch.
 The answer is No.

+## Two Strings
+Given two strings, determine if they share a common substring.
+A substring may be as small as one character.

+For example, the words "a", "and", "art" share the common substring a.
+The words "be" and "cat" do not share a substring.